crateio/distutils2/docs/source/distutils/apiref.rst

    If *force* is true, all files are recompiled regardless of timestamps.

-   The source filename encoded in each :term:`bytecode` file defaults to the filenames listed in *py_files*; you can modify these with *prefix* and *basedir*.
+   The source filename encoded in each bytecode file defaults to the filenames listed in *py_files*; you can modify these with *prefix* and *basedir*.
    *prefix* is a string that will be stripped off of each source filename, and *base_dir* is a directory name that will be prepended (after *prefix* is